Jr. AI Scientist and Its Risk Report: Autonomous Scientific Exploration from a Baseline Paper: Introduction

 In recent years, several works have explored the concept of AI Scientists~\citep{lu2024ai, weng2024cycleresearcher, yamada2025ai, tang2025ai}.
 However, the quality of research papers produced by these systems remains insufficient.
 One major reason is that the problem setting of achieving fully automated science is overly ambitious and often lacks clearly defined scientific goals for AI Scientists.
 Without a specific goal, these systems tend to generate undirected discoveries that appear to lack genuine scientific value.
 Another limitation is that current systems are limited to small-scale code experiments~\citep{zhu2025ai, lu2024ai, yamada2025ai}, lacking the scale and complexity needed for meaningful science.
 Achieving real scientific contributions requires not just ideas but strong implementation capability to handle complex codebases.

 As an initial step toward enabling AI Scientists to produce genuine scientific value, we can take inspiration from how student researchers begin their research.
-When a student first joins a research lab, a common and meaningful process is as follows: the mentor assigns a key paper, the student analyzes its limitations, proposes an improvement hypothesis, implements the idea on the baseline code, iteratively conducts experiments until improvements are realized, and finally writes a paper summarizing the results.
+When a student first joins a research lab, a common and meaningful process is as follows: the mentor assigns a key paper, the student analyzes its limitations, proposes an improvement hypothesis, implements the idea on the baseline code, iteratively experiments until improvements are achieved, and finally writes a paper summarizing the results.
 Through this process, the student learns the fundamental workflow of scientific research and gains the skills and experience needed for more creative work later on.
 Also, improving a baseline method is not only an important stage in early research training but also a valuable research goal in many fields where advancing task performance remains a central scientific pursuit.

-In this paper, we introduce Jr. AI Scientist, a new AI Scientist that mimics the essential research workflow of a novice student researcher: Starting from a baseline paper, it identifies key limitations, proposes an improvement hypothesis, validates it through rigorous experimentation, and writes a paper with the results. \Cref{tab:ai_scientist_problem_setting} shows a comparison of the problem setting with existing research.
+In this paper, we introduce Jr. AI Scientist, a new AI Scientist that mimics the essential research workflow of a novice student researcher: Starting from a baseline paper, it identifies key limitations, proposes an improvement hypothesis, iteratively conduct experiments until improvements are achieved, and writes a paper with the results.
+Specifically, A Jr. AI Scientist is defined as an AI Scientist that is given baseline resources and focuses on extending the baseline.
+This setting is novice student analog, where a student builds upon an existing paper which the mentor gave.
+The workflow of Jr. AI Scientist is shown in \Cref{Fig:teaser}.
+We provide the baseline paper, its LaTeX source files, and the associated codebase for each stage. \Cref{tab:ai_scientist_problem_setting} shows a comparison of the problem setting with existing research.
 This problem setting reframes previously ambitious goals into a more specific objective, providing a clear optimization direction for the AI Scientist.
 Moreover, because the framework operates on the actual codebase of baseline papers, it can generate results with genuine scientific value.
 These aspects collectively represent an essential first step toward the autonomous generation of reliable and high-quality research papers.